 One quick flick through my blog and it’s clear that I am crazy about street art.
-There is something so enticingly innocent about scrawling through images of portraiture and landscapes yet when it comes to street art, darker, more sinister themes of ‘capitalism’, ‘consumerism’ and ‘crime’ are etched in the most unsuspecting places.
-The origins of street art was brought about by political change in Brooklyn, New York in the 80’s before a similar movement as a reaction to ‘political change’ occurred in the late 1980’s, with street artists like Ben Eine being original advocators of the street art movement.
+There is something so enticingly innocent about scrawling through images of portraiture and landscapes yet when it comes to a street art tour, darker and more sinister themes of ‘capitalism’, ‘consumerism’ and ‘crime’ are etched in the most unsuspecting places.
+The origins of street art was brought about by political change in Brooklyn, New York in the 80’s before a similar movement as a reaction to ‘political change’ occurred in the late 1980’s, with street artists like Ben Eine being original advocates of the street art movement.

 The Disneyfication Of Hollywood By Otto Schade

 In contrast the dragon was by comparison a representation of ‘wealth’ and prosperity whereas the murals, sculptures and graffiti that adorned derelict buildings in the dead of night were painted by artists who were quite often poor and in the case of ‘Stik’ homeless for many years.
 By the millennia, street art was gradually being integrated into mainstream culture and artists like Chilean artist and architect Otto Schade helped propagate or at least usher in a new era of ‘street art’ where it became legal to adorn walls, particularly in East London.
-As we headed down Great Eastern Street’s my favourite Otto Schade stencil painting and arguably his most iconic art piece stood before us; a depiction of ET and his human.
-Except this was no friendly extra-terrestrial being, no ET was holding a gun pointed towards the child’s head, critiquing the ‘Disneyfication’ of Hollywood.
+As we headed down Great Eastern Street on our street art tour, we came across my favourite Otto Schade stencil painting and arguably his most iconic art piece stood before us; a depiction of ET and his human.
+Except this was no friendly extra-terrestrial being for ET was holding a gun pointed towards the child’s head, critiquing the ‘Disneyfication’ of Hollywood.
 The process of Disneyfication has entrapped us in a consumerist, almost surrealist lifestyle, oblivious to the anguished cries of those who live outside Hollywood’s ‘perfect’ bubble.
-It was a thought provoking commentary on ‘class divide’ and media insensibility and has always made me question the world around me.
+It was a thought provoking commentary on ‘class divide’ and media insensibility and made me question the world around me.
 The brilliance of Otto Schade is in my opinion unparalleled and I was even more impressed when I found out that our tour guide was friends with the painter/artist on Facebook!

 Citizen Kane and his mural ‘Portal’, a tribute to his son who committed suicide.